• News

 Facebook Twitter Pinterest Reddit WhatsApp Email

 The Surge 2 is an action-RPG game developed by Deck 13 and published by Focus Home Interactive.
 Building on its predecessor, The Surge 2 comes back with soulsborne gameplay that is frustratingly good.
 Picking up after the events of The Surge, you are a survivor of a plane crash caused by a storm.
-You crash into the deteriorating city of Jericho that has been afflicted by a techno virus.
+You crash into the deteriorating city of Jericho, which has been afflicted by a techno virus.
 The only thing you remember is the crash and the face of a young girl aboard the plane.

 This time you can create your own character that best represents you.
 Although daunting and sometimes frustrating, the game’s first area acts as a tutorial, showing you the ropes regardless if you’re a beginner or returning fan of the franchise.
 You progress through the game by defeating enemies in brutal and uncompromising combat, destroying limbs, and taking weapons and materials for yourselves.
 In Jericho City, it’s survival of the fittest and you best be prepared.